classiebit/eventmie-pro-docs/resources/docs/1.4/installation.md

 ## Download Eventmie-pro

 * Download Eventmie-pro from `classiebit.com/downloads`.
-* On the same `classiebit.com/downloads` page, make sure you add domain name to authorize domain, on which you're going to install Eventmie-pro.
+* On the same `classiebit.com/downloads` page, make sure you add a domain name to authorize domain, on which you're going to install Eventmie-pro.
-* No need of domain authorization for `localhost`.
+* No need for domain authorization for `localhost`.
 * Unzip the Eventmie Pro script that you've downloaded.
 * You'll find two more ZIP files inside.
-    1. `eventmie-pro.zip` is Laravel package for **install via Composer**.
+    1. `eventmie-pro.zip` is the Laravel package for **install via Composer**.
     2. `eventmie-pro-webinstaller.zip` is web-installer for **install via Web-installer**.

 ---

->{primary} `eventmie-pro-webinstaller.zip` is complete Laravel website, simply extra it in your website directory and follow the **Install via Web-installer** guide below.
+>{primary} `eventmie-pro-webinstaller.zip` is a complete Laravel website, simply extra it in your website directory and follow the **Install via Web-installer** guide below.

 ---